 Knee pain affects people of all ages.
 Pain is a result of gradual degradation of the joint structure as often as it is from known injury.
 It is important to know that any injury to the knee can increase the risk of progressive decline in the joint.
 For this reason, it is vital that knee pain is evaluated and treated with appropriate therapies at the first indication of a problem.
-Advanced PMR offers knee pain treatment in Belmar, NJ, and our other 6 locations.
+AOSMI offers knee pain treatment in Belmar, NJ, and our other 6 locations.

 Prompt medical attention should be sought if:

 - Full-extension or flexion of the knee is not possible.

 - There is an obvious deformity in the knee or leg.

 - The knee cannot bear weight, or if it “gives out” under normal weight.